appbaseio/reactive-manual/docs/v1/getting-started/AppbaseMap.md

 - **Events**:  `markerOnClick`, `markerOnDblclick`, `markerOnMouseover`, `markerOnMouseout` are the events which will be fired on click, doubleclick, mouse over, mouse out actions on markers.
 - **mapStyle**: is the property which set the default map style.
 Available options for mapStyle is: `"MapBox"`, `"Blue Essence"`, `"Blue Water"`,  `"Flat Map"`,  `"Light Monochrome"`,  `"Midnight Commander"`,  `"Unsaturated Browns"`.
 - **searchAsMoveDefault**: `Boolean`: is the property which set the default value of `searchAsMove` component.
 By default it's value is false.  /
-- **requestSize**: `Number`: is the property which set the size in request.
+- **requestSize**: `Number`: (default: 100) is the property which set the size in request.
 By default it's value is 100.
-- **streamActiveTime**: `Number`: is the property which decides the time interval of streaming marker, after that time period marker icon will be converted to normal icon.
+- **streamActiveTime**: `Number`: (default: 5) is the property which decides the time interval of streaming marker, after that time period marker icon will be converted to normal icon.
 - **depends**: `Object`: It should contain the sensors on which component is dependent. [read more](https://appbaseio.github.io/reactive-maps-docs/v1/getting-started/Dependency.html)